ypaulsussman/yblog/content/posts/Revisiting Zero to One.md

 What impact do population sizes have: if the cohort of living, pre-adult colonists on the ship at a given time numbers, say, in the dozens, then does an extreme version of the German style aptitude-sorting become less distasteful?

 And does such a system itself interact with a possible explosion of skills-complexity?
 Even with technological affordances, flying an interstellar ark is probably no mean feat: does the standard ceiling for mandatory education shift to somewhere in the early 20's, or even later?
-The questions multiply, cross-pollinate, and effloresce...
+The questions multiply, cross-pollinate, and effloresce.

 ## Next Steps

-Oh, man, this is exciting: a next-steps section to one of these "revisitation" posts that _doesn’t_ involve present-Y exhorting future-Y to build a proof-of-concept toy app that he’ll likely never get around to!
+Man, this is exciting: a next-steps section to one of these "revisitation" posts that _doesn’t_ involve present-Y exhorting future-Y to build a proof-of-concept toy app that he’ll likely never get around to!

 I mean, sure, instead it’s him making an exhortation to reimplement the foundations of what we know about learning, and teaching, and the administration of education systems.